SciCatProject/backend-v3/README.md

 The previous URL https://github.com/SciCatProject/catamel will still be active and point to the current one.
 We kindly suggest to migrate as soon as possible.

-Naming will updated in the project in future releases.
+Naming within the project will be updated in future releases.
+More info will be posted as soon as we finalize the details.

 In case you have questions, please contact the SciCat team at ESS:
 - Max Novelli